 Contact Stonewall’s Information Service for more details and contacts for gay friendly counselling support

-Stonewall’s What’s In My Area? – you can find local LGB support groups and gay friendly counselling services
+Stonewall’s What’s in my area? – you can find local LGBT support groups and gay friendly counselling services

 Pink Therapy - a directory of therapists and health professionals in the UK who identify as or are understanding of gender and sexual minorities